 Industrial and logistics

-At the same time, manufacturers and industrial occupiers have had to re-evaluate their business models, and their need for and use of space as part of their operation (including those businesses operating on a "just in time" basis, or with international shipping requirements).
+Manufacturers and industrial occupiers have found themselves having to re-evaluate their business models, and their need for and use of space for their operations (including those businesses operating on a "just in time" basis, or with international shipping requirements).
+Those pressures will continue to affect decision making across the sector.

 Main contacts